shortdark/num-of-posts/post-volume-stats/readme.txt

 == Changelog ==

+= 2.3.02 =

+* The year option setting moved from it's own page to the main plugin page.

 = 2.3.01 =

 * Settings page added for users to chose the year for all time-based stats.